 - Skin Health: Helps keep skin hydrated, reducing inflammation and redness.

-- Cardiovascular health: It can prevent the oxidation of LDL cholesterol, reducing the risk of heart disease.
+- Cardiovascular health: May prevent oxidation of LDL cholesterol, reducing the risk of heart disease.

-- Brain health: May prevent age-related cognitive decline.
+- Brain health: Can prevent age-related cognitive decline.

 Benefits of Vitamin E as an Antioxidant

 The main role of vitamin E in the body is to act as an antioxidant.
-Benefits of vitamin E include:
+The benefits of vitamin E include:

 - Protects cells: Helps protect cell membranes from damage caused by free radicals.

-- Delays aging: Prevents oxidative damage, delaying the signs of aging and keeping the skin healthy.
+- Delays aging: Prevents oxidative damage, delaying the signs of aging and keeping skin healthy.

-- Reduces the risk of chronic diseases: Fights oxidative stress, reducing the risk of heart disease, diabetes and cancer.
+- Reduces the risk of chronic diseases: Combats oxidative stress, reducing the risk of heart disease, diabetes, and cancer.

 - Immune System Support: Strengthens the immune system by protecting immune cells from free radicals.

-- Improves cardiovascular health: Reduces the oxidation of LDL cholesterol, decreasing the risk of cardiovascular diseases.
+- Improves cardiovascular health: Reduces the oxidation of LDL cholesterol, decreasing the risk of cardiovascular disease.

 Properties of Vitamin E